eflautt/ga-data-science/final-projects/04-notebook-rough-draft/readme.md

 This deliverable will be a combination of the 3rd and 4th class project (modeling and executive summary), but for your personal project.
 Refer to those resources and feedback provided.

+You can find previous General Assembly Presentations and Notebooks at the (GA Gallery)[https://gallery.generalassemb.ly/DS?metro=]

 #### Project Feedback + Evaluation

 Base on the requirements you can earn a maximum of _____ points on this project.
 Your instructors will score each of your technical requirements using the scale below: